Your search has been limited to the first 30 items entered.

 can help with your decision.

 The good news for renters in WA is that Perth is Australia's most affordable capital city to rent.

 To help with your property journey, we’ve prepared a list of the 10 most affordable suburbs in Perth as well as the 10 most affordable within 10 kilometres of the CBD.

-*Data in above tables is for the 12 months to June 2019
+*Data in above tables is for the three months to September 2021.

 Once you have narrowed down on preferred suburbs and have searched available properties, it is important that you view the property to ensure it has all the features you are after.

 On reiwa.com, we have thousands of rental properties across Western Australia for you to choose from.
 Once you find a property you like, you can find out if you love it, by booking into a home open using the ‘Book Inspection’ button on the property advertisement

 Once you have booked a viewing, you will receive SMS and email confirmations with the property manager’s details, directions to the rental and other useful information.
 Additionally, you’ll receive a reminder email or SMS on the day of the viewing, as well as notifications of any changes to the property’s vacancy or the home open time.
 So you will always be up-to-date.
 If you’re unable to attend a home open, Home Open Manager also allows you to cancel your booking at

 the click of a button within the initial confirmation email or by using an SMS cancel code.